ka-six/numpy/README.md

 # Numpy

-This project was focused on compering the value of a given apartment and the bank deposit within the period of 5 years.<br>
+This project was focused on compering the value of a given apartment and the bank deposit within the period of 5 years.
-In the project I mostly used the numpy financial library.
+I was mostly using the numpy financial library.